wafflepie/redux-syringe/docs/getting-started/examples.md

 <!--

-All examples with descriptions are located in the [examples directory](https://github.com/lundegaard/redux-tools/tree/master/examples) of the Redux Tools repository.
+All examples with descriptions are located in the [examples directory](https://github.com/lundegaard/redux-syringe/tree/master/examples) of the Redux Syringe repository.

 ## Simple Examples